Skip to main content

 Jessica Peterson / Tetra Images / Adobe Stock

-You’re probably wondering, “How long do wool dryer balls last?”
+You’re probably wondering, “How many times can wool dryer balls be used?”
 Here’s your answer: Most dryer ball brands made of wool claim they can last for up to 1,000 cycles in the dryer.
 That’s several years of continued fabric-softening use!
 You’ll know your wool balls need to be replaced when they start to fall apart a bit or they begin leaving little wool fibers on your clothes.

 Doing laundry delicates with bleach pen